RVanVlietII/Refactoring-for-Accessibility/README.md

-The link to the website is attched here:
+The link to the website is attached here:

 https://rvanvlietii.github.io/Refactoring-for-Accessibility/